1. Firewalls

 - Static Filtering: Uses fixed rules.

-- Dynamic Filtering: Adjusts rules based on traffic patterns.
+- Dynamic Filtering: Adjusts rules based on traffic.

-- Deep Packet Inspection (DPI): Examines the data portion (payload) of packets.
+- Deep Packet Inspection (DPI): Checks the payload of packets for threats.

-- Default Deny: Blocks all traffic except explicitly allowed.
+- Default Deny: Blocks everything unless allowed.
+(More secure)

-- Default Allow: Allows all traffic except explicitly blocked.
+- Default Allow: Allows everything unless blocked.
+(Less secure)

 2. Load Balancers